jungjanos/Movie-Tracker/README.md

 The aim of this project is to produce a searcher/tracker/detailer mobile application for movies.
 The app is based on [TMDb](https://www.themoviedb.org/)'s open [WebAPI](https://developers.themoviedb.org/3/getting-started/introduction) and implements the most important features the API exposes.

-Platform specific code is kept to a minimum to provide a base for future code sharing with a possible iOS client: currently 98% of the app's code resides in the shared project.
+Platform specific code (Ch9.Android) is kept to a minimum to provide a base for future code sharing with a possible iOS client: currently 98% of the app's code resides in the shared projects.

 # Technology